UDXS/BizCardBF/README.md

 * Download a C minifier from Github (https://github.com/Scylardor/cminify)
 * Minify bf.c, storing the output to bf.min.c
 * Remove the minifier afterwards
-* Compile bf.c with GCC, leaving you with the executable "bf"
+* Compile bf.c with GCC with compiler optimizations, leaving you with the executable "bf" Compiler optimizations have been shown to reduce runtimes to about a third of what they were.

+This was tested by running a brainf*** mandelbrot program by Erik Bosman and using the linux time command.
+In the test, the program was first compiled without optimizations and took about 1m 32s seconds to run the program.
+Then it was compiled with the `-O3` argument in GCC, providing the highest level optimizations possible.
+This took about 35s to run, showing a massive speed increase.

 ## Usage